StackExchange/stack-blog/_posts/2010-10-21-when-will-my-site-graduate.markdown

 <blockquote>... it would just be yet another beta stage on top of the private and public betas.
-We don't need 4 beta stages. **If the site is going to graduate, it needs to graduate. **Perhaps basing graduation off of number of users at the different rep levels instead of a hard 90 days would be a better indication of a community's ability to self-police and readiness to be a real site. — [rchern](http://meta.stackoverflow.com/questions/67054/can-we-grandfather-in-rep-abilities-as-sites-leave-beta/67057#67057) (webapps moderator)</blockquote>
+We don't need 4 beta stages. **If the site is going to graduate, it needs to graduate. **Perhaps basing graduation off of number of users at the different rep levels instead of a hard 90 days would be a better indication of a community's ability to self-police and readiness to be a real site. — <a href="http://meta.stackoverflow.com/questions/67054/can-we-grandfather-in-rep-abilities-as-sites-leave-beta/67057#67057">rchern</a> (webapps moderator)</blockquote>